lincebryan/contentful-knowledge-connector/README.md

 accessToken: Your Contentful Delivery API Access Token.

 B. Azure OpenAI Connection

-This connection is only required if you use the "LLM Semantic Chunking" strategy.
+This connection is only required if you use the "LLM Semantic Chunking" strategy in the Import Unstructured Knowledge Connector.

 Type: AzureOpenAIProviderV2